4.82 from 16 reviews

 • Perfect for soup season

-• Can be prepped in advance (making meatballs, chopping vegetables, etc.)
+• It can be prepped in advance (making meatballs, chopping vegetables, etc.).

 Ingredients needed for wedding soup